 Downtown Good Hart

 Visitors passing the green state highway signs, noting the beginning of this unincorporated, fairy-tale spot will now see the Good Hart of today.
-“Downtown” consists of the general store, Primitive Images (rustic and local décor), and A Studio, a seasonal boutique offering hip and unique gift items and accessories.
+“Downtown” consists of the general store, Primitive Images (rustic and local décor), and A Studio, a seasonal boutique offering gift items and accessories.
 The only current industry in Good Hart is tourism and we hope you will soon experience it.

 Sources: Harbor Light, Petoskey News-Review, National Archives, Detroit Free Press, Detroit News, & Michigan Fire Service News.